darwin-morocho/flutter-meedu/packages/flutter_meedu/README.md

 </p>

 ## What is **flutter_meedu**?
-Is a **powerful** State Managment, Dependency Injection, Reactive programming and Navigation for Flutter apps.
+Is a **powerful** State Management, Dependency Injection, Reactive programming and Navigation for Flutter apps.

 ## Features
-- A State Managment for simple and complex states.
+- A State Management for simple and complex states.

   flutter_meedu helps you to manage the state of your flutter app without boilerplate, code generators or InheritedWidget.